heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 #### Expression Step `[(Expression)]`

 An expression step returns the value of an attribute with a key or an array item with an index specified by an expression. `Expression` must evaluate to a string or a number.
 If `Expression` evaluates to a string, the selection can only be applied to an object.
 If `Expression` evaluates to a number, the selection can only be applied to an array.
+When an expression evaluates to a non-integer number (e.g., `3.7`), the value is truncated toward zero to produce an integer index (e.g., `3`).

 > The expression step can be used to refer to custom variables (`object.array[(anIndex+2)]`) or apply custom functions (`object.array[(max_value(object.array))]`.